 Simple past vs. present perfect quizzes:

-http://www.perfect-english-grammar.com/past-simple-present-perfect-1.html (BrE)
+Perfect-english-grammar.com (BrE)

 Tests:

-http://www.ego4u.com/en/cram-up/tests/present-perfect-simple-1 (BrE)
+Ego4u.com (BrE)

-*Remember to put a period (.) at the end of your sentences.
+(*Remember to put a period (.) at the end of your sentences.)

 Hello Melanie,